Science 2.0 Research Program

 CephNeuroAI Initiative

 CephNeuroAI centers on three core objectives.
-First, it develops minimally invasive, wireless neurotechnologies that allow precise and reversible modulation of neural activity in freely behaving cephalopods—overcoming the limitations of existing genetic or surgical methods.
+First, it develops wireless, multiplexed neurotechnologies that allow precise and reversible modulation of neural activity in freely behaving cephalopods—overcoming the limitations of existing methods.
 Second, the initiative designs parametric behavioral tasks to evaluate how centralized and distributed circuits interact during real-time decision-making.
 Third, it constructs mechanistic computational models that simulate hypothesized circuit operations while capturing latent cognitive variables.
 Together, these components form a structured, interdisciplinary approach for decoding the neural logic behind cephalopod intelligence.

 The initiative’s broader impact lies in establishing a comparative framework for adaptive biocomputation, expanding the boundaries of systems neuroscience and informing the development of distributed control systems in AI and robotics.
 CephNeuroAI serves as a collaborative hub for researchers across science, engineering, and philosophy, fostering a transdisciplinary culture of inquiry and innovation.
 By studying cephalopods as living models of non-hierarchical cognition, the initiative challenges conventional assumptions about control, agency, and intelligence—contributing new perspectives to both fundamental science, applied technologies, and philosophy of mind.